pusateri/draft-ietf-dnssd-update-proxy/draft-ietf-dnssd-update-proxy.md

 # DNS authoritative server behavior

+The Update proxy will rely on the authoritative server to update the SERIAL number for the zone after each update is completed.

 ## DNSSEC compatibility

-    Future: DNSSEC possible
+With mDNS, the next domain name field in an NSEC record could not reference the next record in the zone because it was not possible to know all of the records in the zone.
+By mapping all known records into a unicast subdomain, the NSEC next domain name field can contain the next known record as defined.
+As new services are discovered and Updated in the authoritative unicast DNS server, the NSEC records can be kept up to date by the authoritative server.

-The Update proxy will assume that DNS updates sent to zones with DNSSEC enabled will be handled correctly by the authoritative DNS Update server as directed in {{!RFC3007}}.
+The Update proxy will assume that DNS updates sent to zones with DNSSEC enabled will be updated as needed as specified in {{!RFC3007}}.

 ## DNS Update record lifetimes {#lifetimes}